jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 2.md

 #### Inheritance

 One, last, thing.
-We have to talk about inheritance.
-Not the kind of inheritance where you get money from your deceased grandfather so that you can screw around and travel the world, but <strong>class inheritance</strong>.
+We have to talk about <strong>class inheritance</strong>.
 By using the concept of inheritance we can create completely new classes (derived classes), while still retaining the characteristics of the original class (base class).
 For instance, imagine that we have a base class called "class dog."
-We can derive new classes such as "green dog," "small lavender dog," and "Clifford" simply by inheriting fro the base dog class.
+We can derive new classes such as "green dog," "small lavender dog," and "Clifford" simply by inheriting from the base dog class.
 Each derived class will have features that are common to the derived class e.g. have 2 eyes, 1 nose, 1 tail etc.

 <figure>
 <image src="/images/dog_inheritance.png" alt="images">
 </image>
 </figure>

 In C++ syntax, we write it in the following way.
-Our new class "AsdfAudioProcessorEditor" is inheriting from the AudioProcessorEditor class.
+Our new class "NeuroAudioProcessorEditor" is inheriting from the AudioProcessorEditor class.

 {% highlight C++ %}